RiFactor/mosh-react-18-app/Notes/notes.md

 therefore no initial value to provide when react renders component + creates dom -> sets current property to dom node then null when removed from screen, either null or Dom must exist no value () = undefined, lead to later issues

+### Controlled Components

+> _ControlledForm.tsx_

+- Prevent State and input sources being out of sync: make React the source of truth.
+  Set input value={stateVar}
+- so that input field relies on state var value
+- state is controlled (stored + updated in component state) by react, value not managed by DOM

 </details>